itsmitchyyyy/BidProv1.2/readme.md

 ## BidPro Sponsors

-We would like to extend our thanks to the following sponsors for helping fund on-going BidPro development.
+We would like to extend our thanks to the following sponsors for helping the codes we dont know for our on-going BidPro development.
 If you are interested in becoming a sponsor, please visit the BidPro (http://localhost:8000):

 - **[Stackoverflow](https://stackoverflow.com)**
 - **[Google](https://google.com)**